Gonzo Pro Tips & Roadmap Video Watch It

 timezone: America/Chicago

-Traces are probably the least adopted signal type among the current OTel signal types, but arguably the most powerful.
-We’ve seen some customers using traces be able to almost completely stop using logs in lieu of traces, and successfully use them to rapidly identify root cause of issues in their environments.
-Like metrics and logs before them though, traces (and their constituent spans) can generate vast volumes of telemetry in even a moderately sized Cloud Native environment.
-Enter “trace sampling”!
 Up until fairly recently, the state of the art was to randomly sample some percentage of traces up front (see the OTel page here for more on sampling strategies) – for example let’s keep 0.1% or 1% of our traces at random.
 The problem with this is invariably, when something does go wrong, the odds are high that you’ve thrown away the interesting trace (the two most interesting aspects we hear about are traces with “high latency” or “errors”).
 It’s sort of like that scene in “Empire Strikes Back” where Han Solo is flying the Millennium Falcon through the asteroid field and telling C3PO “never tell me the odds!”

 Finding that important trace – needle in a haystack?

 This has led to a concept called “Tail-Based Sampling”, where the entire trace can be assembled (e.g., in the OTel collector) and a decision made whether to retain it after the full trace has completed (e.g. keep this trace if it has latency > 300ms OR if it has errors) We’ve seen that the tail-based sampling capability alone can be justification for folks to start to instrument their traces with OTel.
 With tail-based sampling, yet again, there’s a processor for that.
-For example, to implement our tail-based sampling policy based on trace latency (e.g., greater than 300ms) or errors, we can create a processor as follows:
+For example, to implement our tail-based sampling policy based on trace latency (e.g., greater than 300ms) or errors, we can create a processor in our OTel collector config as follows:

 tail_sampling: